prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/monitor.md

 <li><a href="#things-to-consider-before-you-buy-a-monitor" id="markdown-toc-things-to-consider-before-you-buy-a-monitor">Things to Consider Before You Buy a Monitor</a>
 </li>
 </ul>

-The [GTX 1080 Ti](/graphics-cards/gtx-1080-ti/) from Nvidia is an absolute beast of a [graphics card](/graphics-cards/).

-That being said, it’s understandable why you want to know exactly which monitor you should pair it with to get the best possible experience with your card.

-In this post, we're going to take a look at the top 3 best monitors for your 1080 Ti.

-After all, it'd be a shame for you to buy such an awesome card, only to waste that performance on a low quality monitor.

-If you just want to buy the best monitor for the GTX 1080 Ti, we recommend the [LG 32GK650F-B](https://amzn.to/2mf02cq){: target="_blank"}.
-It's a stunning 1440p monitor with an impressive refresh rate and a great price.

 ## 3 Best Monitors for 1080 Ti Graphics Card